vibewell25/vibewell/docs/docs/guides/feature-walkthroughs.md

 The Virtual Try-On feature allows you to visualize different beauty services before booking an appointment.

 ### Step 1: Access the Virtual Try-On Feature
-1. Log in to your Vibewell account
+1. Log in to your VibeWell account
 2. Click on "Virtual Try-On" in the main navigation menu
 3. You'll see the Virtual Try-On dashboard with different categories: Makeup, Hairstyle, and Accessories